Back to… »Marvel UK page one: How it all began

 The answer was obvious, and part of something I’d always wanted to head for… commission new material.
 So, as with just about every other title I’ve launched, it kicked off with Dave Gibbons artwork!
 But Dave, like any other artist, could obviously only draw a limited number of pages a week, so Hulk Comic became a traditional UK anthology title.
 No glossy cover, rough newsprint stock, black and white interiors.
 As with Marvel Comic, I was wanting an adventure anthology title more than a super-hero one.
 Super-heroes had never been big sellers in the UK, we had plenty of legends of the past to spin fantasies about.
 So I went that route, picking existing Marvel characters who weren’t really cut from the super-hero cloth.
 There was another reason, artists over here leaned more to drawing realistically, rather than the beefed-up dynamic US way!

-With my House of Hammer stalwarts Steve Moore and Steve Parkhouse sharing out the scripting duties between them, the first issue had a very strong art line-up.
+With my House of Hammer stalwarts Steve Moore and Steve Parkhouse sharing out the scripting duties between them, the first issue had a very strong art line-up to lure readers back in the following weeks.
 As well as Dave Gibbons on The Hulk, John Stokes – longtime Fishboy artist for IPC’s Buster – drew a redesigned and somewhat less super-hero looking Black Knight .
 I had always felt he would suit an Arthurian mystery story far better than a Manhattan skyline.
 Stopping a crook with a sword might not go down well with the authorities!